Click on Image to Enlarge

 View Gallery : FOR MORE WORKSHOP PHOTOS

-Learn the fine art of mosaic technique and methodology taught by nationally acclaimed mosaic artist KIM EMERSON who has recently established the San Diego Mosaic School.
+Learn the fine art of mosaic technique and methodology taught by nationally acclaimed mosaic artist KIM EMERSON who established the San Diego Mosaic School in 2015.

 The mission at the San Diego Mosaic School is to educate and inspire everyone about the medium of mosaics as a fine art.
 Every level of mosaic experience is welcome.
 All you need is a passion for color, texture, an openness for creativity, and originality.
 We focus on cutting, placement of “tesserae”, basic design composition, and comparing ancient Roman mosaics to the contemporary while using many different types of beautiful materials.
 We are located in the Normal Heights community of San Diego, California, USA.